Club Adviser Information

-The success of the club program at Saddleback is greatly due to the interest and efforts of mentors.
+The success of the club program at Saddleback is greatly due to the interest and efforts of advisers.
+Student Development thinks of advisers as mentors to the student leaders in the club and we will use these terms interchangeably.
 We are grateful that you have considered becoming a partner with Student Development to bring co-curricular opportunities to students across our campus.

-Campus clubs and organizations are required to have a mentor in order to become an active, college-sponsored club.
-Mentors must be a faculty, manager, administrator or full‐time staff member.
-A mentor's primary role is to serve as a resource to the club.
+Campus clubs and organizations are required to have an adviser in order to become an active, college-sponsored club.
+Advisers must be a faculty, manager, administrator or full‐time staff member.
+A mentor's primary role is to serve as a resource to the club and help guide them in effectively operating the organization.

-Mentor's who would like to start a campus club may host a "Faculty-Sponsored Club" by completing an Activation Form.
-The mentor may leave the "member" portion blank.
-For questions regarding "Faculty-Sponsored Clubs" please contact the Student Development Office.
+Advisers who would like to start a campus club may host a "Faculty-Sponsored Club" by completing an Activation Form (the “member” portion can be left blank) For questions regarding "Faculty-Sponsored Clubs", please contact the Student Development Office.

 The student members of the club and the mentor should have a conversation early on to determine the role and expectations of the mentor and the mentor's expectations of the students.

-Mentors need to be familiar with the club's and Associated Student Government's constitution and bylaws, Student Development's processes, College and District policies, local, state and federal laws and rules that govern the student clubs and ensure that these are followed by the club(s) they are advising.
+Advisers need to be familiar with the club's and Associated Student Government's (ASG) constitution and bylaws, Student Development's processes, College and District policies, local, state and federal laws and rules that govern the student clubs and ensure that these are followed by the club(s) they are advising.

-- when planning an event to make sure that the club is prepared to hold each event that they plan.
+- Advisers should be available to meet with club officers and/or members when they request help and when planning an event to make sure that the club is prepared to hold each event that they plan.

-Mentors should allow the club's members maximum freedom and responsibility in planning and operation of all events; however, it is the duty of the mentor to see that all responsibilities are met and the events are carefully planned.
+- Mentors should allow the club's members maximum freedom and responsibility in planning and operation of all events.
+This is a great opportunity to help students learn by ensuring all responsibilities are met and the events are carefully planned.

 Establishing Expectations Between Mentors and Club Members:

-It is important to determine what the mentor is and is no comfortable with from the beginning.
-If the mentor will not be taking on certain tasks, it is important to clarify who will assume the responsibility for the task.
+It is important to determine what the adviser is and is not comfortable with from the beginning.
+If the adviser will not be taking on certain tasks, it is important to clarify who will assume the responsibility for the task.

 - attend general meetings